Department of Medicine Teaching Philosophy

 “Let not avarice blind my eyes from beholding the truth.
 Grant that I see in each patient only the person, without distinction between rich and poor, friend and foe, good and evil.
 In those afflicted show me only the human being.
 If physicians wiser than I wish to teach me, grant me the desire to learn from them, for the knowledge of healing is boundless…” – Maimonides

-We recognize students will often find the road ahead daunting.
-The volume of information for them to master may seem unconquerable, and the complexity of what we do may be impossible to fathom.
+We recognize that students will often find the road ahead daunting: the volume of information for them to master may seem unconquerable, and the complexity of what we do impossible to fathom.
 Others may take their responsibilities too lightly.
 We must find the balance between alleviating the anxiety and upholding the standards our profession demands.

-We must not assume that what we think we say is what they hear, or expect students to passively accept our teachings as truth.
-Interactive teaching will ensure concepts are incorporated and that we continue to learn from our students.
+We must not assume that what we think we said is what they heard nor do we expect our students to passively accept our teaching as truth.
+Interactive teaching will insure that concepts have been grasped and incorporated, and that we continue to learn from our students.

 We are committed to the demonstration of superb clinical skills and the practice of medicine solidly grounded in the best available scientific evidence.
-However, we are equally committed to the notion that even a vast fund of knowledge is not enough to alleviate our patients' suffering - or be truly great teachers.
+But we are equally committed to the notion that even superb clinical skill and a vast fund of knowledge are not enough to alleviate our patients’ suffering or be truly great teachers.
 We must set an example for our students as we treat our patients with empathy and compassion.
 We must communicate well and listen even better.
-We must always be sensitive to cultural, ethnic and gender issues, as they influence our effectiveness as healers and teachers.
+We must always be sensitive to cultural, ethnic, and gender issues as they impact our effectiveness as healers and teachers.

-Finally, we must strive to inspire our students, not just with our knowledge, skill, or powers of deduction, but by demonstrating the passion for medicine that will spark their desire to be the best of the best.
+And finally, we must strive to inspire our students, not just with our knowledge, or skill, or powers of deduction, but by demonstrating the passion for medicine that will spark their desire to be the best of the best.